Friday News Dump: Joe Manchin Has A Very Good Idea, And Other News

-Category: World Politics Hits: 7This is interesting.
+Category: World Politics Hits: 12This is interesting.
 It was pretty depressing that Sen. Joe Manchin wasn't supporting the For The People Act -- but now he's pushing the John Lewis Voting Rights Advancement Act -- with one notable exception.
 He wants the "pre-clearance" requirement to apply to every single state.
 Manchin might be a better politicians than many people think.
 Manchin Says He Won’t Back an Election-Reform Bill Without Bipartisan Support https://t.co/t5NzcCATQ2 — Michael W. Chapman (@ChapmanCNSNews) May 14, 2021 Joe Manchin just proposed a really aggressive voting rights bill that goes well beyond the bill that Democratic leaders are pushing.https://t.co/uES8dbXdsm — Ian Millhiser (@imillhiser) May 13, 2021

 Read more https://crooksandliars.com/2021/05/friday-news-dump-joe-manchin-has-very-good